 A caravan’s tow vehicle acts physically much as those horses.
 The trailer depends on the stability of whatever pulls it – as did horse-drawn carriages.
 This is often overlooked.
 Pic: courtesy of fineartamerica.com.

 The pneumatic tires used on early cars were like oversized-bicycle tires (and solid tires).
 They rolled more or less where pointed.
 When forces exceeded their grip, such tires slid progressively and predictably.

 Then cars became heavier and faster.
 Tires became balloon-like.
 Owners, particularly in the USA, sought a softer ride.
 Doing so, however, caused cars to handle poorly.
 And often unpredictably.

 By the mid-1930s it was understood how suspension and tire interaction dictates handling.
-This particularly applies to travel trailers and tow vehicles.
+This particularly applies to caravans and tow vehicles.
 Their ultimate behaviour is dictated by their suspension and tires.
-Not all travel trailer makers and even fewer travel trailer owners know this.
+Not all caravan makers and even fewer caravan owners know this.
 Let alone why and how.

 An inflated tire does not roll over a surface.
 It has a caterpillar-like action.
 It lays down and picks up an elongated oval of tread (called its footprint).
 That footprint’s stability is determined by tire construction and air pressure.

 Steering a tire is like twisting a rolling balloon.
 Torque is applied, via the wheels’ rims, to the tires’ sidewalls.
 The sidewalls flex, and via their stiffness and air pressure, cause the footprint to distort as directionally required.
 That footprint’s grip is partly molecular and partly frictional.